ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-Python is beautiful, in that it solves both of these issues with keyword arguments (and thus does away with builders and function overloading)
+Which let us choose what argument we wish to fill, and thus let us solve these issues (and do away with builders and function overloading)

 ------
 <!-- .element: data-auto-animate -->